nishantrayan/nishantrayan.github.io/_posts/2019-11-24-journey-into-management.md

 1. Make other's time worthwhile
 1. In the end, what matters are results

 I started leading large and complex projects with these principles.
 Sure, there were failures, and there were moments that pulled me emotionally to the bottom.
-Every struggle I had helped me become a better engineer and an effective tech lead.
+Every struggle I had, helped me become a better engineer and an effective tech lead.

 ## The Choice

 I realized that being a leader is a choice.
 Its a conscious choice one has to take.
 Sure, you may already have the skills to be a leader, someone people can look up to and follow into a better future for them but you have to make the choice.

-Two roads divered in the woods, one of them would make me a better engineer something I have always wanted in life and the other was an uncertain path filled with wild things in every corner.
+Two roads diverged in the woods, one of them would make me a better engineer something I have always wanted in life and the other was an uncertain path filled with wild things in every corner.
 I took the road that scared the heck out of me.
 Why did I do it?
 I could have continued down my comfortable path of tech leading, and delivering large and complex solutions to real life problems.
 To be blunt, I don't know!
 Something in me told me that was the right path and I knew I had the best support team cheering for me and supporting me.
 I did not take that decision lightly.
 I still don't.
 Every day I think about that choice and think, what can I do today that will make me the most amazing leader that people would want to trust their careers with.
 It is not something I take for granted.
 I want people to believe in me, I don't want to let them down.
 The fear definitely keeps me in check!
 It pushes me to think into the future, work with people to understand and learn.

 ## The Future